shrimpy215/shrimpy215/README.md

 Cybersecurity and GRC professional building hands-on cloud architecture.

-I spent [N] years assessing cloud environments — risk assessments, incident response planning, BCDR, SOC 2 and HITRUST audits.
+I have spent 10+ years assessing clients' on-prem and cloud environments — risk assessments, incident response planning, BCDR, SOC 2 and HITRUST audits.
 This portfolio is me building the architectures I used to evaluate, so I can argue about them from both sides.